tedconf/symfony-doc-unofficial/reference/en/16-Tasks.markdown

     ./symfony test:functional frontend

 The task launches all tests found in `test/functional/%application%`.

+If some tests fail, you can use the `--trace` option to have more information about the failures:

+      `./symfony test:functional frontend -t

 You can launch all functional tests for a specific controller by giving a controller name: